craigthinman/Data-Science-Repository/README.md

 # Repository

-A collection of work I've done in python and R on the job, during spare time, and in university covering important data analysis concepts.
+A collection of work I've done in python and R on the job, during spare time, and in university covering data analysis concepts and scripts I've built to automate tasks for work.

 ## Directories